Scientists around the world raced to develop an effective vaccine to protect people from the coronavirus.

 - Phase 2: This phase broadens to more volunteers with characteristics similar to the people the vaccine aims to help.
 It considers questions about safety and effectiveness.

-- Phase 3: This phase involves a large number of volunteers and compares people who received the vaccine to people who didn’t.
+- Phase 3: This phase involves a large number of volunteers and compares people who received the vaccine to people who did not.

 - Phase 4: This phase involves ongoing studies of effectiveness and long-term safety after the vaccine is approved.
 The FDA can mandate a Phase 4 study.

 Stage 4: The regulatory review and approval stage.
-The FDA approves the vaccine if it’s safe and effective and if the benefits outweigh the risks.
+The FDA approves the vaccine if it is safe and effective and if the benefits outweigh the risks.

 Stage 5: The new vaccine is manufactured in batches called lots.